Alliance to Cure's Summer Research Program

 Our Goal

-The goal of the ACCM Summer Research Program is to expose students to the field of neurological research while experiencing a real time research project.
-It is expected that students will develop practical research skills while working directly with a neurology researcher in an excellent institution.
-The research period will last for a period of eight
+The goal of the ACCM Summer Research Program is to expose students to the field of neurological and/or neurosurgical research while experiencing a real time research project.
+It is expected that students will develop practical research skills while working directly with a neurology or neurosurgical researcher at an excellent institution.
+The research period spans eight weeks from June 2 to July 25, 2025.
+The award recipient will receive $7,000 to help cover expenses during their time at the research site.

 Impact

-ACCM seeks to increase diversity in the number of practicing neurologists supporting the next generation of neurological researchers from underrepresented communities.
-Currently, 3% or fewer of neurologists are Black, and this has an impact on the diagnoses and quality of care received by patients with stroke, epilepsy, Parkinson’s disease, dementia, headache, Alzheimer’s, and CCM.
+ACCM seeks to increase diversity in the number of practicing neurologists and neurosurgeons supporting the next generation of neurological researchers from underrepresented communities.
+Currently, fewer than 3% of neurologists and under 2% of neurosurgeons are Black.
+This has an impact on the diagnoses and quality of care received by patients with stroke, epilepsy, Parkinson’s disease, dementia, headache, Alzheimer’s, and CCM.
 At least ¾ of the ACCM Grants will be reserved for students who identify as being from a racial and/or ethnic group that is underrepresented in the scientific workforce as defined by the NSF and NIH.
 The following groups have been shown nationally to be underrepresented in biomedical research: Blacks or African Americans, Hispanics or Latinos, American Indian or Alaska Native, Native Hawaiians and other Pacific Islanders.
 Please refer to Section A of the following NIH guideline to confirm eligibility.

 Application Timeline & Review

-• All applications will be processed after the deadline, not on a rolling basis.t
+All applications will be processed after the deadline, not on a rolling basis.